 The federation of schools are all Church of England Schools and as such we value our link with the local Church.

-We hold termly services at our local churches: All Saints Church in Weasenham All Saints, St. Bart’s in Brisley and St. Mary’s in East Rudham.
+We hold termly services at our local churches: All Saints Church in Weasenham, St. Bart’s in Brisley and St. Mary’s in East Rudham.
 We also hold other services celebrating or commemorating important events in the Church Year.
 We see the Church is an extension of our resources.

 Collective worship is led by staff and by our Rector on a regular basis, who often follows the cycle of the Christian year and links with the communal celebration of festivals in the local church.